 Hydro Flask Trail Series Ultra Light Bottle

 You may be thinking, what could Hydro Flask possibly do to make its legendary bottles even better?
 The brand’s answer: make them lighter.
-Which brings us to the new 21 oz.
-Ultralight Titanium flask, which is 35 percent lighter than its stainless steel counterpart — and the lightest vacuum insulated bottle money can buy.
+Which brings us to the new 21-ounce Ultralight Titanium flask, which is 35 percent lighter than its stainless steel counterpart — and the lightest vacuum insulated bottle money can buy.
 You don’t sacrifice quality, either, as the classic double-wall insulation still keeps cold drinks cold for 24 hours (and hot drinks hot for six).
 As you might expect, the combo of weight savings and performance doesn’t come cheap: the new bottle will cost $100.
-If you’re not feeling that spendy, Hydro Flask is also releasing 24 oz. and 32 oz.
-Trail Series Lightweight bottles, which are 25 percent lighter than their inline counterparts and will retail for $45 and $50, respectively.
+If you’re not feeling that spendy, Hydro Flask also released 24-ounce and 32-ounce Trail Series Lightweight bottles, which are 25 percent lighter than their inline counterparts and go for $45 and $50, respectively.

 Black Diamond Cirrus 9 Pack

 For $45, you can grab this light-as-a-cloud pack — aptly named the Cirrus 9 after the wispy ones.
 At just one ounce, this stuff sack compresses down to an egg-sized ball (as shown in the image), then expands to carry nine liters.
 It’s the perfect travel pack for when you don’t know exactly what you’ll need, or you want to stash an extra bag in case you buy too many souvenirs at the duty-free shop.
 A single zipper opens up to the main pocket, and the Splice Adjust shoulder straps — a Black Diamond innovation — are easy to tighten or loosen depending on your size and how much is stuffed in the pack.